-If you work for yourself or own your own small business, there are other ways to start building your nest egg with a tax-deferred retirement plan, including a “Simplified Employee Pension Plan” (SEP) that may allow you to contribute a portion of your earnings each year to a tax-deferred account.
-If you’re self-employed, see: If You’re Self-Employed You Can Still Benefit from a Tax-Deferred Retirement Plan.
+- Self-employed retirement plan.
+If you work for yourself or own your own small business, there are other ways to start building your nest egg with a tax-deferred retirement plan, including a “Simplified Employee Pension” (SEP) IRA that may allow you to contribute a portion of your earnings each year to a tax-deferred account.
+If you’re self-employed, see: If you’re self-employed you can still benefit from a tax-deferred retirement plan.

 - Open an IRA.
 You may be able to take advantage of tax-deferred investing by opening an Individual Retirement Account (IRA).
-You may contribute up to $5,500 per year, depending on your earned income (or $6,500 if you’re 50 or older) to either a traditional IRA or a Roth IRA.
-For more, see: Don't Miss the Tax and Savings Benefits of an IRA.
+You may contribute up to $6,000 per year for 2019 and 2020, depending on your earned income (or $7,000 if you’re 50 or older) to either a traditional IRA or a Roth IRA.
+For more, see: Don't miss the tax and savings benefits of an IRA.

 Well that's unexpected - your subscription request was not submitted.
 Please try again.

 Get Our Investing Insights Newsletter in Your Inbox.SUBSCRIBE NOW